-- On an episode of Pinky And The Brain, The Brain attempts to use a television broadcast as a means of mass Mind Control; he chooses a particularly slow television night on which to enact this scheme, secure in the knowledge that people will watch his program (since the only other things on TV are a Homeboys In Outer Space rerun, an arena football game, and a boring documentary about shoelaces).
+- In the "The Pinky And The Brain Reunion Special" episode of Pinky and the Brain, The Brain attempts to use a television broadcast as a means of mass Mind Control; he chooses a particularly slow television night on which to enact this scheme, secure in the knowledge that people will watch his program (since the only other things on TV are a Homeboys in Outer Space rerun, an arena football game, and a boring documentary about shoelaces).
 After much suffering, he manages in the nick of time to broadcast his mind-control signal...only to have Pinky remark that he just learned what "aglets" are, meaning that Pinky (and by implication, the rest of the viewing public) was watching the documentary about shoelaces.

-- In Dave The Barbarian, the eponymous character and his friends and family are being held against the wall by magic.
+- In the "Shake, Rattle and Roll Over" episode of Dave the Barbarian, the eponymous character and his friends and family are being held against the wall by magic.
 "Dave, do something!"
 "I am...I'm trying to remember what the thing on the end of a shoelace is called, an argle?"
 When they are let go, but still against the wall, he suddenly remembers something.
-"That the the on the end of a shoelace is called an aglet?"
+"That the thing on the end of a shoelace is called an aglet?"
 "No, that gravity makes things fall."

-- In The Adventures Of Jimmy Neutron Boy Genius, Beautiful Gorgeous' life long dream is to make these.
+- In The Adventures of Jimmy Neutron, Boy Genius, Beautiful Gorgeous' lifelong dream is to make these.